kyverno/website/content/en/docs/Installation/_index.md

 #### Option 2: Use your own CA-signed certificate

 You can install your own CA-signed certificate, or generate a self-signed CA and use it to sign a certificate.
 Once you have a CA and X.509 certificate-key pair, you can install these as Kubernetes Secrets in your cluster.
 If Kyverno finds these Secrets, it uses them.
 Otherwise it will create its own CA and sign a certificate from it (see Option 1 above).
+When you bring your own certificates, it is your responsibility to manage the regeneration/rotation process.

 ##### 2.1.
 Generate a self-signed CA and signed certificate-key pair